0xPK/CCIE-EI-DC/README.md

 ## Cheat Sheet
 All resource for Cisco ENCOR 350-401 v1.1 documanes and CCIE EI v1.1 practical LAB

-If you want to quickly prepare for the NP EN, please refer to the CheatSheet.md in ENCOR v1.1
+If you want to quickly prepare for the NP EN, please refer to the CheatSheet.md in ENCOR-v1.1